Last updated: April 30, 2021

 - Device ID;

 - Internet service provider;

-- Audio recordings for quality and training purposes;
+- Audio recordings when you make customer service calls for quality and training purposes;

 - Video recordings from CCTV security monitoring; and

 - Content interaction information, such as files or content viewed, time spent viewing content, and download information.

 - Information from other sources:

 - We may receive information from other sources, such as education partners that administer exams and courses, provide scholarships or financial services or manage educational records, service providers, testing centers, social media, third-party platforms and forums, and business partners.
 Examples of the type of information we may receive from other sources are:

 - Personal information, such as your name, personal and professional mailing address, email and phone number, and professional and educational history;